Ross Doohan: Return to Celtic

 Doohan returned to Celtic on 20 June 2025, signing a three-year deal with his boyhood club.

 International career

 Doohan represented Scotland at various youth international levels.

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament, he played in the third place play-off match, as Scotland won the bronze medal.
-It was the nations first ever medal at the competition.
+It was the nation's first ever medal at the competition.
 Selected for the under-21 squad in the 2018 Toulon Tournament, he played as the team lost to Turkey in a penalty shoot-out for third-place.

 On 8 June 2025, head coach Steve Clarke called up Doohan to the Scotland senior team to travel for the friendly against Liechtenstein on 9 June 2025, following injuries to fellow goalkeepers Zander Clark, Craig Gordon, Angus Gunn, Liam Kelly and Robby McCrorie.
 Doohan made his international debut in the game, keeping a clean sheet in a 4–0 win.